 Webflow Integration

 iContentForge seamlessly connects to your Webflow site, allowing you to automatically publish AI-generated articles directly to a specified CMS Collection.
-This guide walks you through setting up the connection and configuring the field mapping.
+This guide walks you through setting up the connection and configuring the field name mapping.

 Prerequisites